Silkie

-The Silkie (also known as the Silky or Chinese silk chicken) is a breed of chicken named for its atypically fluffy plumage, which is said to feel like silk and satin.
-The breed has several other unusual qualities, such as black skin and bones, blue earlobes, and five toes on each foot, whereas most chickens only have four.
-They are often exhibited in poultry shows, and also appear in various colors.
-In addition to their distinctive physical characteristics, Silkies are well known for their calm, friendly temperament.
-It is among the most docile of poultry.
-Hens are also exceptionally broody, and care for young well.
-Although they are fair layers themselves, laying only about three eggs a week, they are commonly used to hatch eggs from other breeds and bird species due to their broody nature.
+The Silkie, also known as the Silky or Chinese silk chicken, is a Chinese breed of chicken named for its atypically fluffy plumage, which is soft to the touch, like silk or fur.
+Other unusual qualities include black skin and bones, blue earlobes, and pentadactyly (five toes on each foot) – most chickens have only four.

+The birds are commonly reared for exhibition in poultry shows, and a number of color varieties have been bred: the Entente Européenne recognises ten plumage colors, the American Poultry Association seven, and the Poultry Club of Great Britain five. there are both bearded and non-bearded forms of most colours.
+In European countries both bantam and large fowl are recognised, while in the United States only the bantam is listed.

+Silkie hens show a strong tendency to broodiness, and are commonly used to hatch eggs from other breeds and bird species; as a result of the same tendency, they lay relatively few eggs.

 History

 It is unknown exactly where or when these fowl with their singular combination of attributes first appeared, but the most well documented point of origin is ancient China.
 Other places in Southeast Asia have been named as possibilities, such as India and Java.
 The earliest surviving Western written account of Silkies comes from Marco Polo, who wrote of a "furry" chicken in the 13th century during his travels in Asia.
 In 1598, Ulisse Aldrovandi, a writer and naturalist at the University of Bologna, Italy, published a comprehensive treatise on chickens which is still read and admired today.
 In it, he mentions "wool-bearing chickens" and ones "clothed with hair like that of a black cat".

 Silkies most likely made their way to the West via the Silk Route and maritime trade.
 The breed was recognized officially in North America with acceptance into the Standard of Perfection in 1874.
 Once Silkies became more common in the West, many myths were perpetuated about them.
 Early Dutch breeders told buyers they were the offspring of chickens and rabbits, while sideshows promoted them as having actual mammalian fur.

 In the 21st century, Silkies are one of the most popular and ubiquitous ornamental breeds of chicken.
 They are often kept as ornamental fowl or pet chickens by backyard keepers, and are also commonly used to incubate and raise the offspring of other chickens and waterfowl like ducks, geese and game birds such as quail and pheasants.